doubility-sky/daydayup/networks.md

 - [HTTPie](https://github.com/jakubroztocil/httpie) (pronounced aitch-tee-tee-pie) is a command line HTTP client.
 Its goal is to make CLI interaction with web services as human-friendly as possible.
 It provides a simple http command that allows for sending arbitrary HTTP requests using a simple and natural syntax, and displays colorized output.
 HTTPie can be used for testing, debugging, and generally interacting with HTTP servers.
 - [clumsy](https://github.com/jagt/clumsy) makes your network condition on Windows significantly worse, but in a controlled and interactive manner. http://jagt.github.io/clumsy/
 - [comcast](https://github.com/tylertreat/comcast) Simulating shitty network connections so you can build better systems.
+- [aria2](https://github.com/aria2/aria2) is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
+It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink. https://aria2.github.io/
+  - [webui-aria2](https://github.com/ziahamza/webui-aria2) The aim for this project is to create the worlds best and hottest interface to interact with aria2.
+Very simple to use, just download and open index.html in any web browser.